Welcome to this blog post where we delve into the relationship between service architecture and business architecture.

 What you will find, is that it is usually more than one functional area that is delivering a ‘service’, e.g., IT Incident Management service, the Control Centre is notified of an critical issue, by the Operator, who informs Communications who determines based on the criticality of the issue and the Users impacted, the messaging of the communications, who informs Customer department in the Contact Centre the messages and scripts to respond to queries from the public, and media.
 In that short example, you can see that there is more than one function involved, to deliver one service.

-Had the ‘services’ been given or assigned to a ‘function’ as opposed to understanding what Business Capability was involved, down to the Process(es), and Process Owners where the actual work is done, and the ‘service is delivered’, you would have got all the stakeholders, inputs, process, outputs and customers (i.e. SIPOC) of that process(es) and service-delivery involved, and agreed, there would be no ambiguity or misunderstanding of who is doing what, how or why.
+Had the ‘services’ been given or assigned to a ‘function’ as opposed to understanding what Business Capability was involved, down to the Process(es), and Process Owners where the actual work is done, and the ‘service is delivered’, you would have got all the stakeholders, inputs, process, outputs and customers (i.e. SIPOC) of that process(es) and service-delivery involved, and agreed.
+There would be no ambiguity or misunderstanding of who is doing what, how or why.
 There would be no gaps and ownership issues appear, which ultimately results in confusion, misunderstanding and a slow and troublesome attempt to implement ‘services’.

 If you liked what you read, learn more about Business Transformation and how to bring it to reality, with less stress, less effort, less time, less cost and higher profit.
-Lean the our award winning agile Business Transformation framework already used by thousands across the world to transform their business, including the UK Government, FTSE 100 Companies, and start-ups, check out here.
+Learn our award winning agile Business Transformation framework already used by thousands across the world to transform their business, including the UK Government, FTSE 100 Companies, and start-ups, check out here.

 Hope you find that useful.
 If you did, let me know in the comments below what you like and would like to see next, and share this with anyone you think would benefit from it!